Master of Education in School & Applied Child Psychology

 The Master of Education (MEd) in School and Applied Child Psychology blended program is designed for individuals who are intending to work as school psychologists or are interested in applied psychology in school or community settings.

-The program will consists of 17 half-courses with core content in the topic areas of psychological foundations, assessment, intervention, consultation, school psychology practice and development, and statistics/research methods.
+The program consists of 17 half-courses with core content in the topic areas of psychological foundations, assessment, intervention, consultation, school psychology practice and development, and statistics/research methods.
 Core content areas are complemented by field experience in school and/or community settings (1200-hour internship).
-For information on the on-campus requirements, review the information under "field experience practicum."
+For information on the on-campus requirements, review the information under “Practicum and Internship".

 As a course-based program, student learning is more focused on clinical practice.
 Adhering to a practitioner-scholar model, the students are seen as consumers of research and highly trained in applying knowledge and techniques in a clinical setting.
 Unlike their MSc and PhD counterparts, they do not complete a thesis or defend their research.
 However, similar to the on-campus programs, students receive courses in applied psychology and research as well as supervision during clinical experience.